Eurozone To Forgo Budget Belt-tightening For Now - UrduPoint

 "Once the recovery is firmly under way, euro area member states should address the increased public debt levels", the statement said.

-The ministers also said they took note of a recommendation by the EU executive to suspend rules on overspending until the end of 2022.
+The ministers also took note of a recommendation by the EU executive to suspend rules on overspending until the end of 2022.

 This has allowed countries to open the money taps to rescue their economies and help companies survive the pandemic and not risk sanctions by Brussels.